frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Presently, some features of Ladybug are attached to the root node of a report.

 * In the old Echo2 GUI, there is an "Edit" button for the debug tree that puts the report in "edit mode".
 In edit mode, you have an editable message when you click a node in the tree view.
 There are also metadata fields, some of them editable and some of them read-only.
 When you select the top level node, you can edit a description.
 This way you can add a description of a report that exists in the debug tab.
-* TODO: Do we want reports to be editable in the debug tab?
-If this is allowed, users cannot trust that reports in the debug tab are always original captures.
-If editing reports in the debug tab is prohibited, the user can still copy them to the test tab and edit these copies.
-A drawback is that the set of test cases in the test tab can be contaminated with reports that are there only temporarily.
 * If we decide that reports can be edited in the Debug tab, then the requirements of stories **2000** - **2050** apply.
 * In the test tab you can "open" a report.
 This is the user interface for main user story [I want to turn a report into a test case](#i-want-to-turn-a-report-into-a-test-case).
 Doing so opens a new tab with a tree view with editable node information next to it, like "edit mode" in the debug tab's tree view.
 Also in this case the root node of a report is relevant in the current implementation of Ladybug.
 * When you click the root node of a report you see it as XML.
 This combines nicely with an edit field to enter an XSLT transformation (story **2010**)